Getting the Word Out

 How did this program benefit you in your career?

 I'd say a real benefit was the opportunity to practice fundamental skills that I use every day in my job — writing, research and communicating with others.
-Also, the program really allows students to explore topics they are interested in, whether it's environmental health, health communication or reproductive health, among others.
+Also, the program allows students to explore topics they are interested in, whether it's environmental health, health communication or reproductive health, among others.
+It's broad enough to give people the freedom to study what they're interested in but specific enough to teach the skills really needed after graduation.

 What is it about public health that attracted you to the field?

 For me, with a background in language and literacy, what really fascinated me was how there are so many interesting, innovative public health interventions happening, yet many of them are still not accessible to most people.
 Many people lack the information they need to access such programs.
-The question I'm interested in answering is how we can address differences in literacy level, language and background and be successful getting the information that we already know out to as many people as possible.
+The question I'm interested in answering is how we can address differences in literacy level, language and background and be successful getting good information out to as many people as possible.

 What would you say is distinctive about the UW Master in Public Health in Community-Oriented Public Health Practice?

 Another thing that sets COPHP apart is the supportive learning environment.
 The people I met — in addition to having a wealth of really fascinating experience — were extremely good listeners.
-They were kind and considerate people who were always interested in hearing about others' jobs, ideas and experiences.
-We all worked hard to learn from each other, and it's the most supportive learning environment I've ever been in.
+They were kind and considerate people who were always interested in hearing about others' work, ideas and experiences.
+We all worked hard to learn from each other, and it's the most supportive learning environment I've ever been in a part of.

 What types of projects did you work on?